-1. We will take a small amount of your blood with a needle in your arm.

-2. You might have a physical exam by a doctor.
-You can choose whether to have your parent in the room for the exam or not.

-3. We will ask you or your parents to answer some questions about your health.
+- 1. We will take a small amount of your blood with a needle in your arm. - 2.
+You might have a physical exam by a doctor who will help you stay covered as much as possible during the exam.
+You can choose whether you want your parent/guardian to be present for the exam, and if you don't, we will provide another person (chaperone) to be present for your comfort. - 3.
+We will ask you or your parents to answer some questions about your health.